I was lucky enough to be able to heal my SI joints using a conservative approach, but unfortunately this doesn’t end up being the case for everyone.

 Everyone’s body is different, and so can be the nature of their injuries.
 Some people may find conservative treatment methods aren’t enough, and end up progressing to some of the more aggressive options.
 It’s all about balancing the potential risks versus the benefits.

 So here is a list of some of the different options available, ranging from the least to the most aggressive.
+(This page is still somewhat under construction, as I haven’t written about everything yet!
+But please, go ahead and read away!).

 allowing ligaments to heal; strengthening muscles